UrbanAI-org/UrbanAI/README.md

 *Note: As the process involves large-scale mask splicing, there might be a risk of insufficient memory.
 However, we have addressed this issue.
 This process may result in the same house being stitched together from multiple separate masks.
 Regardless, this will not affect the actual mask.*

-You can find our dataset [here](https://universe.roboflow.com/unsw-urbanai/roof-segment) and the training notebook here.
+You can find our dataset [here](https://universe.roboflow.com/unsw-urbanai/roof-segment) and the training notebook at backend folder.
 Please note that the model used on the server differs from the one deployed in the Roboflow, with the server model being more accurate.

 ### Roads Segmentation